bekk/bekk-christmas/post/javascript/not-breaking-the-web.md

 Thankfully, there are a lot of highly competent people making sure that all the websites we rely on so heavily do not break.
 The most powerful tech firms of the 21st century is cooperating on improving the technical standard of JavaScript (EcmaScript) through its very own committee, called TC39.
 The committee is behind all the great improvements to the language, especially in ES6/ES2015 when we got additions to the language such as arrow functions, rest/spread etc.

 But did you know that _anyone_ can contribute by composing their own proposals to develop the language further?
-You can read more about this process [here](https://tc39.es/process-document/), or just peak at all the cool already delivered proposals over at [github.com/tc39/proposals](https://github.com/tc39/proposals).
+You can read more about this process [here](https://tc39.es/process-document/), or just peak at all the cool, already processed proposals over at [github.com/tc39/proposals](https://github.com/tc39/proposals).

 And.
 If you have the time, take a stroll down memory lane and read [Eirik's article from last year's calendar](https://javascript.christmas/2018/1) on the committee work and the standard itself.